Phase I: Laying The Groundwork

 - If you don’t have any consecrated men or women in your area who can visit, consider playing one of the many Vocation Videos in Phase II, that show consecrated life in a beautiful, inspiring and instructive way.

 - Ask parishioners to pray for each of the consecrated men and women.

-- If your parish VM is operating in Phase III or IV, consider running Called By Name.
+- If your parish vocation ministry is operating in Phase III or IV, consider running Called By Name.

 World Marriage Day- 2nd Sunday in February

 This special day to salute the beauty of marriage started in Baton Rouge, Louisiana in 1981, and 2 years later 43 Governors officially proclaimed the day, and festivities spread throughout the United States.
 World Marriage Day is designated to be celebrated on the second Sunday of February and continues to grow and extend to more countries every year.

 The permanent theme for World Marriage Day is “Love One Another” from the commandment given to us by Jesus in John 14.
 This gospel gives us a simple but challenging message of how our Heavenly Father wishes us to live.
 Loving one another is a daily decision – simple but challenging.

 World Marriage Day can be celebrated in various ways, but most importantly it is done by uplifting those who have said YES to one another in the sacrament of marriage.

 Remember: Marriages striving for holiness = Growing, thriving Church and holy vocations.

 This weekend we celebrate World Marriage Day!
 Please pray for the married couples and those in marriage preparation from our parish.
 Prayer cards will be available at the church entrance.
 God bless all men and women who said YES to the vocation of marriage!